Last updated: May 4, 2026

 Frequently Asked Questions

-How many training hours are required for a cosmetology license in Alaska?
+How many hours of cosmetology school are required in Alaska?

-How much does an Alaska hairdresser license cost?
+How much does it cost to get an Alaska cosmetology license?

 More Alaska Business Guides